NCAA Division I Board rescinds satellite camp ban

 From the NCAA’s release:

 The camps and clinics rule received tremendous attention after its adoption.
-Supporters contending the guideline could hold coaches on campus with present-day scholar-athletes and steer recruiting toward the scholastic environment.
-Detractors consider the camps to provide possibilities for previously un-recruited student-athletes to be noticed by high-profile coaches and possibly acquire scholarships.
+Supporters contend that the guideline could hold coaches on campus with present-day scholar-athletes and steer recruiting toward the educational environment.
+Detractors consider the camps to provide possibilities for previously unrecruited student-athletes to be noticed by high-profile coaches and possibly acquire scholarships.

 The Board’s action was the camps and clinics rule presently legislated is in effect.
-Football coaches may be employed at any camp that follows division I camps and clinics policies.
+Football coaches may be employed at any center that follows Division I camps and clinics policies.

 Following Thursday’s choice, the Board of administrators hopes the Council will look at the “FBS recruiting surroundings,” now not the handiest camps, from a broader view.